a7med7ossam/buguard-ai-assessment/README.md

 {
   "asset_id": "cert-1",
   "risk_assessment": {
-    "risk_score": 8,
+    "risk_score": 10,
-    "risk_level": "High",
+    "risk_level": "Critical",
-    "summary": "This TLS certificate for api.example.com has expired, leaving the production endpoint it covers without valid certificate coverage.
-Expired certificates break trust, can cause outages, and are a common indicator of unmanaged assets.
-Renew or rotate the certificate immediately."
+    "summary": "The certificate for api.example.com is expired (expired 542 days ago).
+As a high-criticality production web server asset, this poses a severe risk of service interruption, man-in-the-middle attacks, and loss of trust for users."
   }
 }
 ```